Skip to main content

 Attach the token to every GraphQL request against the transactional graph:

 Access tokens are short-lived.
-Request a new one before the current one expires — don’t wait for a 401.
-See Refresh an Expired Access Token for the exact call, and Authentication for the full flow, including OAuth grants for customer-scoped tokens.
+Mint a new one before the current one expires — don’t wait for a 401.
+See Refresh an expired access token for the exact call, and Authentication for the full flow, including OAuth grants for customer-scoped tokens.

 Next steps